Jerry-Lees/HomeLab/F5/BIG-IP Classic/ReadMe.md

 Next we have to get base connectivity created for management of the devices.
 Note that this could potentialy be completed with a cloud init, but that is outside of the scope of this discussion.
+Use the "config" utility in the Proxmox Console for that task as you normally would, setting the root password to your desired password (yourpasswordhere in these examples)

-After setting the password with the config tool on the BIG-IP, run the following commands to set the management Address and login to change admin password and set the setup wizard to not run.
+After setting the password with the config tool on the BIG-IP, ssh to the devices and run the following commands, after the management Address is set, these will change the admin password and set the setup wizard to not run.

 `tmsh modify sys global-settings gui-setup disabled`